 Basic microeconomic analysis with applications to current policy issues.
 Models of consumer and firm behavior applied to issues such as assistance programs for low-income individuals, tax incentives for firms and workers, and environmental regulation.
 Public goods, externalities, and the role of government in economic markets.

 Elective courses (18 credits)

-Students may choose among a wide array of courses offered by faculty and practitioners in the Public Policy Program, in other programs in the Bloustein School, elsewhere at Rutgers University, or even at other area universities through special arrangement.
+Students may choose from a wide array of courses offered by faculty and practitioners in the Public Policy Program, in other programs at the Bloustein School, elsewhere at Rutgers University, or (by special arrangement) at the Princeton School of Public and International Affairs.